Leon-LCC/Ninja-Game/README.md

 # Ninja-Game
-A 2D side-scrolling game built with Java
+A 2D side-scrolling game built with Java.
+See the [demo](https://youtu.be/S92kdNGZjdc).

 ![Game Scene](./GameScene.png)